All Episodes

 I hope to be through with this in about a couple, three minutes, and then come back.

-And that way you've been warned.
+And that way, you've been warned.

-So here comes the account down.
+So here comes the countdown.

 Five, four, three, two, one.